top of page

 When investment in training, enablement, and improvement activity exists, but the organisation still lacks confidence that those inputs are translating into consistent revenue-relevant behaviour.

-In 45 minutes, we will help you see whether it appears primarily to be a problem of selection, transmission, or stabilisation—and where the most likely friction sits.
+In 45 minutes, we will help you see whether one current challenge appears primarily to be a problem of selection, transmission, or stabilisation, and what the most suitable next steps are to fix it.

 str-logo-white.png